GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/lake/v1/README.md

 - `lake_presence_any`
 - `reach_presence_any`

 The variable is appended during supplemental tile attribute generation when the 30 arcsecond raster tile-id grid is available.
-If `lake_type` already exists in the nc4 tile file during regeneration, its data values are overwritten while the existing variable metadata are retained.
+In the normal `make_bcs` workflow, `lake_type` is created once in the freshly written nc4 tile file; rerunning on an already modified tile file is not expected.